kpidiba/JAVAFX/README.md

 }
 ```

+### LAUNCH WITH SDK

+- Just Copy the sdk content to new folder

+- Create Class with all javafx code

+- create Launcher with will configuration data

 **Create Scene and Controller:**

 - Create a scene and add it to the source code as per your application requirements.